rdkcentral/mock-firebolt/docs/DotConfig.md

 Mock Firebolt supports these Firebolt SDKs: core, discovery. mf.config.json file contains a list of SDK's supported by Mock Firebolt, Out of which `core` is mandatory and `discovery` is optional. and it contains associated command-line flags you provide when you start the server.
-# If you're using the Firebolt mono SDK
+# If you're using the Firebolt core SDK
 Run Mock Firebolt server as:
 ```
 npm run dev